almosterwid/HealthyFoods/README.md

 In order to run this project , you can use the below commands

+Before Staring, please make sure you have the database and table in Postgresql.

 1. Go to the server Directory, and update your Postgresql Database Information in ```config.json```

 2. To run API, you have to install the go packages, and you can see the packages in ```server.go```